atomicdata-dev/atomic-data-docs/src/5-levels-of-data.md

 Not all data are created equal.
 There are notable differences in how much you can do with data and how much effort it takes.
 The more reusable data is, the easier it will be to use it as a developer, researcher or other type of data user.
+Re-useability is about being able to transform, sort, query, serialize,  modify, render and audit data without requiring too much work.

 _This list is inspired by Tim Berners-Lee's [5-star open data](https://5stardata.info/en/)_.